 Biking From Paris to De Gaulle Airport:

-To reach Terminal 2, ride clockwise around the first loop one-third of a rotation, and branch left.
+To reach Terminal 2, ride clockwise around the first loop one-third of a rotation, and branch left at junction show in photo above (red dots).
 You will be entering moderate to heavy traffic, so use care.
 You must ride up the ramp for about one-quarter of a mile.

-For Terminal 1or Terminal 3 (the old terminal T-9), after about one-third of a clockwise rotation, you branch off the loop to the right (as soon as possible), (following the sign for "Livraison T2") This road leads to a gate for service vehicles (which you may not enter) but by curving left before the gate, you reverse directions and head back northward to the other loop.
-After a full rotation down the ramp, staying to the right, you should arrive at the at the road for Roissypole (where you may choose between the sidewalk if you prefer.
+For Terminal 1or Terminal 3, after about one-third of a clockwise rotation, branch right as soon as possible at junction shown in photo above (pink dots), (following the sign for "Livraisons T 2").
+This road leads to a gate for service vehicles (you are not permitted to enter) but by curving left before the gate, you reverse directions and head back northward onto the other loop.
+After a full rotation down the ramp, staying to the right, you will arrive at the at the road for Roissypole (where you may choose the sidewalk if you prefer.

-For Terminal 1 (as per the pink dots) pass the Hilton Hotel, and and at the T turn left onto the road, or onto the near (left-side) sidewalk.You pass through a tunnel under the runways.
+For Terminal 1 (as per the pink dotsin the photo at the top of the page) pass the Hilton Hotel, and and at the T turn left onto the road, or onto the near (left-side) sidewalk.You pass through a tunnel under the runways.
 If using the sidewalk, after passing under the runways, cross to the right-side sidewalk.
 From either the road or the sidewalk, bear right following signs to Terminal 1.

 (Thanks to Peter Wedd for many of the photos on this page.)